Lawsuit naming Sean 'Diddy' Combs as co-defendant alleges his son sexually assaulted woman on yacht - KESQ

 LOS ANGELES (AP) — A lawsuit that names Sean “Diddy” Combs as a co-defendant alleges that his son Christian “King” Combs sexually assaulted a woman working on a yacht chartered by his father.

-The AP does not typically name people who say they have been sexually abused unless they come forward publicly, as O’Marcaigh has done.
+The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly, as O’Marcaigh has done.
 She also consented to being named through her attorneys.

+Aaron Dyer, an attorney for Sean and Christian Combs, called the lawsuit “lewd and meritless.”

+“We will be filing a motion to dismiss this outrageous claim,” Dyer said in a statement.

-Combs’ attorney Aaron Dyer did not immediately respond to an email seeking comment from The Associated Press.
-Dyer said after last week’s raids that Sean Combs “is innocent and will continue to fight every single day to clear his name,” and that the investigation is “nothing more than a witch hunt based on meritless accusations made in civil lawsuits.”
+Dyer called the investigation that brought last week’s raids “nothing more than a witch hunt based on meritless accusations made in civil lawsuits.”

-He told the Los Angeles Times that the latest lawsuit is a “lewd and meritless claim” full of “manufactured lies.”

-Sean Combs, who chartered the yacht throughout the holidays in 2022, “had full control of the staff and premises” and “turned what was sold as a wholesome family excursion into a hedonistic environment,” the suit said.
-The court filing alleges he created circumstances where her assault was not only tolerated but encouraged.
+Sean Combs, who chartered the yacht throughout the holidays in 2022, “had full control of the staff and premises” and created circumstances where her assault was not only tolerated but encouraged.

 She said the two were in a music studio on board the ship, where producer Rodney Jones, who filed his own lawsuit in February, was told to be available around the clock for Sean Combs to work on his next album.